 TimThumb was a simple PHP script for resizing images on a WordPress website.

 The problem here was that third party theme creators often embedded it in their themes.
 Most WordPress users aren’t even aware they are using it.
 Any theme that has been customized incorrectly (ie not using child themes) can not simply be updated without losing those changes.
-So users are reluctant to
+So users are reluctant to update the code.

 The creator of TimThumb no longer maintains it and clearly feels a sense of guilt over all of these problems his script has had.